A semidefinite program for least distortion embeddings of flat tori into Hilbert spaces: An infinite-dimensional SDP

 \subsection{Primal program}

-The first step is to apply a classical theorem of Moore \cite{Moore1916a} which enables us to optimize over all embeddings $\varphi : \R^n / L \to H$ into some Hilbert space $H$.
-In our situation Moore's theorem says that there exists a (complex) Hilbert space $H$ and a map $\varphi : \R^n / L \to H$ if and only if there is a positive definite kernel\footnote{A kernel $Q$ is called positive definite if and only if for all $N \in \N$ and for all $x_1, \ldots, x_N \in \R^n / L$ the matrix $(Q(x_i,x_j))_{1 \leq i,j \leq \N} \in \C^{N \times N}$ is Hermitian and positive semidefinite.
-This naming convention is unfortunate but for historical reasons unavoidable.}
+The first step is to apply classical results on positive definite kernels\footnote{A kernel $Q$ is called positive definite if and only if, for all $N \in \N$ and for all $x_1, \ldots, x_N \in \R^n / L$, the matrix $(Q(x_i,x_j))_{1 \leq i,j \leq \N} \in \C^{N \times N}$ is Hermitian and positive semidefinite.
+This naming convention is unfortunate but for historical reasons unavoidable.} (which are attributed to Mercer \cite{Mercer1909a} and Moore \cite{Moore1916a}).
+This enables us to optimize over all embeddings $\varphi : \R^n / L \to H$ into some Hilbert space $H$.

+Let us provide some details about the relation between positive definite kernels and embeddings into Hilbert spaces.